 7.1.2 Evaluation of Solution #m

-This solution solves all CSPS coordination issues found in section 5 both for the operator centric deployment and the pool centric deployment and it also handles both MOCN and GWCN.
+This solution is able to achieve CS/PS coordination for all scenarios of section 5, both for the operator centric deployment and the pool centric deployment, and it also handles both MOCN and GWCN.
+For the case of non-coordinated NRIs in the operator centric approach, the solution may lead to a change of serving operator, for example in the cases of cell reselection and redirect scenarios.

-The proposed solution adds signaling from the RAN node to query nodes of the opposite domain for a UE registration.
-The impact from this signaling is however limited:

-At step 1 the RAN node sends the UE request to a core node which based on NAS layer information may be able to determine if the UE is registered by the node.

-Scenario A in the figures applies when the UE is already registered at current location.
-In that case there is no additional signaling.

-In addition, if the UE is registered at a location served by the shared network, there is no change of operator (ref.: 3GPP TS 23.251 section 4.2.4, 5.2, 5.2a, and 5.2b).
+If the UE is registered at a location served by the shared network, there is no change of operator (ref.: 3GPP TS 23.251 section 4.2.4, 5.2, 5.2a, and 5.2b).

-Also, for the case when the UE enters the shared network in connected mode in one domain and in idle mode in the other domain, the target RAN node may by node internal logic perform CS/PS coordination and thus avoid to query the connected mode domain.
+For the case when the UE enters the shared network in connected mode in one domain and in idle mode in the other domain, the target RAN node may by node internal logic perform CS/PS coordination and thus avoid to query the connected mode domain.

-This solution solves also most of the analysed scenarios for the requirement seen by some operators that the target operator selected by the source network should be kept.
-CSPS coordination is achieved but there is a risk of operator change in the two scenarios of CS Handover to GERAN without DTM support and SRVCC to GERAN without DTM support, these four steps are insufficient.
+CS/PS coordination is achieved but there is a risk of operator change in the two scenarios of CS Handover to GERAN without DTM support and SRVCC to GERAN without DTM support.

 For CS Handover without DTM this is due to that there is no synchronisation in the CS domain (no LAU during the call) and at the same time no RAU to synchronise the PS domain.
 The LAU after the call is finished may then cause a change of operator.
+The risk of changing operator at CS Handover to GSM without DTM can be avoided by applying the Operator centric method for this case i.e. a coordination of the CS-NRI allocated to the UE in the source network with CS-NRIs used by the MSCs of the selected target operator.

 For SRVCC without DTM the issue occur when the “target MSC” and the “MSC Server enhanced for (v)SRVCC” are not the same node.
 For this case the UE will not be synchronized with the “target MSC” but instead with the “MSC Server enhanced for (v)SRVCC” (see TS 23.216).
 The LAU performed after the call may cause a change of operator.

-The risk of changing operator at CS Handover to GSM without DTM can be avoided by applying the Operator centric method for this case i.e. a coordination of the CS-NRI allocated to the UE in the source network with CS-NRIs used by the MSCs of the selected target operator.

-The risk of changing operator at SRVCC to GSM without DTM can be avoided by having support for the Sv interface in all MSCs in a shared network or as an alternative applying the Operator centric method i.e. a coordination of the CS-NRI provided by “MSC Server enhanced for (v)SRVCC” (at TMSI reallocation during SRVCC) with CS-NRIs used by the MSCs of the selected target operator. >>>>>>>>>>> Next change <<<<<<<<<<<<<<<<
+The risk of changing operator at SRVCC to GSM without DTM can be avoided by having support for the Sv interface in all MSCs in a shared network or as an alternative applying the Operator centric method i.e. a coordination of the CS-NRI provided by “MSC Server enhanced for (v)SRVCC” (at TMSI reallocation during SRVCC) with CS-NRIs used by the MSCs of the selected target operator.

+The proposed solution adds signaling from the RAN node to query nodes of the opposite domain for a UE registration.
+The impact from this signaling is however limited.

+At step 1 the RAN node sends the UE request to a core node which based on NAS layer information may be able to determine if the UE is registered by the node.
+Scenario A in the figures applies when the UE is already registered at current location.
+In that case there is no additional signaling.
+This means that mobility within the shared network does not need to generate additional signalling.

+When the UE is not registered by the shared network, the flow continues as either scenario B or scenario C as illustrated by figure 7.1.1.2.2-1.

+>>>>>>>>>>> Next change <<<<<<<<<<<<<<<<